Apache Junction police officer shot after stolen car pursuit

 MESA, Ariz.
-(AP) - An Apache Junction police officer has been shot and wounded after a pursuit involving a stolen car, according to authorities.
+(AP) - An Apache Junction police officer was shot and wounded after a pursuit involving a stolen car Tuesday, authorities said.

+According to police, the shooting occurred about 4 p.m. on unincorporated Maricopa County land near Mesa after officers chased a suspected stolen truck wanted in connection to a recent vehicle theft at a bank.

+Police said the driver of truck tried to ram the officers’ vehicle several times before gunshots were exchanged.

-Police said the officer was shot in Mesa around 4 p.m.
-Tuesday and was rushed to a hospital.
+They said one officer was shot in the neck and was rushed to a hospital.

-The name of the officer wasn’t immediately released and there was no word on the officer’s condition.

-Police said the officer was pursuing a stolen vehicle and when the officer stopped in front of a smoke shop in Mesa, there was an exchange of gunfire and the officer was wounded.
+Police didn’t immediately release the officer’s name or condition at the hospital after surgery.

+They said one suspect was shot and wounded and another was taken into custody, but their names weren’t immediately released.

 Sign up for Daily Newsletters